YoungHyun197/ptq4vm/README.md

 ```

 ## How to use PTQ4VM
 Here we use Vision Mamba (Vim) model as an example.
 Before applying ptq4vm, prepare a pre-trained model.
-You can download the ckpt file from this [url](https://huggingface.co/hustvl/Vim-tiny-midclstok).
+You can download the model from this [url](https://huggingface.co/hustvl/Vim-tiny-midclstok).

 ### Generate activation smoothing scale
 ```